 (a) The extent to which alternative providers exist in the relevant geographic and service market.
 The relevant market will vary with the geographic area and from service category to service category, depending on changes in the regulatory environment and competitive marketplace.
 Thus, the relevant market will depend on the facts and circumstances of each case.
 For example, an alternative local access service or private line provider might offer services in Portland, but not in Salem or the rest of the state; (b) The extent to which alternative services offered are comparable or substitutable in technology, service provided, and performance.
-(For example, if the College requires digital services, analog services are not comparable or substitutable, or if the College requires fiber optic technology, then copper, microwave, or satellite transmission technology may not be comparable or substitutable); (c) The extent to which alternative providers can respond to the College's interests in consistency and continuity of services throughout its service area, volume discounts, equitable service for all users, centralized management, and limiting

-College liability.
-For example, to be considered as the College's telephone long distance provider, any long distance service vendor must be able to meet, support, and interface with the College's centralized automated billing requirements.
+(For example, if the College requires digital services, analog services are not comparable or substitutable, or if the College requires fiber optic technology, then copper, microwave, or satellite transmission technology may not be comparable or substitutable); (c) The extent to which alternative providers can respond to the College's interests in consistency and continuity of services throughout its service area, volume discounts, equitable service for all users, centralized management, and limiting College liability.
+For example, to be considered as the College's centralized automated billing requirements.
 The College must document for the record the findings on these factors or any other factors used in determining whether competition exists.
 In developing its findings, the College may solicit the information either through informal telephone or written contacts or through a formal request for information.